What is botulism?

 "It often starts with weakness in the rear legs and, within 24 hours, this weakness progresses to include the front legs and muscles of the head and face."

 Botulism's effects on muscle movement may lead to an inability to swallow, increased salivation, constipation, and eye inflammation (due to decreased tear production and an inability to blink).
 In some cases, death may occur due to paralysis of the diaphragm.
-The diaphragm is the muscle that moves to inflate the lungs; when the diaphragm is paralyzed, a cat cannot breathe without the assistance of a mechanical ventilator.
-Fortunately, the diaphragm is better able to resist botulism paralysis than other muscles within the body; therefore, not all cats require a ventilator.
+The diaphragm is the muscle that moves to inflate the lungs; when the diaphragm is paralyzed, a dog cannot breathe without the assistance of a mechanical ventilator.
+Fortunately, the diaphragm is better able to resist botulism paralysis than other muscles within the body; therefore, not all dogs require a ventilator.

 How is botulism diagnosed?